Allan Trautman: Early life

 He is originally from Brooklyn, New York.
 Trautman has a B.A. in Physics and Drama from Arts and Sciences at Washington University in St. Louis.
 He later obtained an MFA in Acting from the California Institute of the Arts in 1978.

 Career

 He had his first job as a puppeteer during college working on The Letter People.
 Trautman spent two summers performing at the Colorado Shakespeare Festival.
 He stayed in Los Angeles after graduation and performed with Sid and Marty Krofft.
-Trautman began working with the Muppets in 1990 on Muppet*Vision 3D, still showing in the Disney theme parks.
+In 1985, he portrayed The Tarman, one of the lead zombies of the "Return of The Living Dead" film series, often considered one of the most iconic zombies in film.
+He would return to the role for two of the film's sequels in 1986 and 2005, respectively.
+Trautman began working with the Muppets in 1990 on Muppet*Vision 3D, which played at Disney's Hollywood Studios from 1991 to 2025, and Disney California Adventure from 2001 to 2014.
 He has been working with Jim Henson's Creature Shop since 1991 on animatronic projects as well as The Henson Digital Performance Studio.
 He is a cast member of Henson Alternative's puppet improv show, Puppet Up! (a.k.a.
 Stuffed and Unstrung), touring to such places as Melbourne and Sydney, Australia.
 He has also teaches Improvisation at College of the Canyons in Santa Clarita, California.